anshulkhare7/productivity-tools/README.md

 ## Tiddly Wiki

 Note taking software.
 It's like a quine - a self replicating html file - with a rich library of plugins.
-I even use to host my notes as static website on github.
+I use it to host my [notes](https://notes.anshulkhare.in/) as static website on github.